LiKTOi1029/Coding-Challenges-Folder/2025/Febuary 3/readme.md

 5. DefaultOut - Default output file
 ## Changelog
 ### 2025/2/10
- - Implemented second, improved iretaion of the Reload Time Per Minute and SHooting Time Per Minute formulas.
+ - Implemented second, improved iteration of the Reload Time Per Minute and SHooting Time Per Minute formulas.
 Unfinished and inaccurate
  - Planned two more brand new formulas in `settings.toml`.
 Not implemented and unusable at this time.
 ### 2025/2/09
  - Implemented first iteration of the Reload Time Per Minute and Shooting Time Per Minute formulas.
 Unfinished